 At the moment, all the work items traveling through our simulation are the same, i.e. they have no distinguishing attributes.

-We want to distinguish between different types of work item, for example by marking each one as either male or female.
+We want to distinguish between different types of work item, for example by marking each one as either Green or a Blue Car type.

 We are going to use the structure below in order to create a simple example using labels.

-We will assign a value to each work item, telling us whether it is male or female.
-We can then use this information to send the Male work items to the ‘Male’ queue, and the Female work items to the ‘Female’ queue.
+We will assign a value to each work item, telling us whether it is Blue or Green.
+We can then use this information to send the Blue work items to the ‘Blue’ queue, and the Green work items to the ‘Green’ queue.

 Step One: Create a Label